Pallar: Etymology

-The name Pallar name might have be derived from Pallam, which means a geographically low lying area such as the "Plains".
+The name Pallar might have been derived from Pallam, which means a geographically low lying area such as the "Plains".
 This aligns with their traditional occupation of cultivators of the low wetlands in the Marutham land of Sangam landscape.
 There is literary evidence that suggests that Pallars were traditional farmers who produced large quantities of food grains, and that some were probably rulers (Pallava dynasty) in the Tamil region.
 The change of name from "Mallar" to "Pallar" is believed to have been imposed upon them after the decline of their rule, when the leaders of competing tribes such as Vijayanagara Empire and the succeeding Nayakars wanted to suggest a degradation in status.
 The caste name is sometimes being spelled as Pallan.
 The -"an" suffix is originally masculine singular and in colloquial usage often attached when implying disrespect.
 This usage has been observed for other service castes.
 The plural and respectable suffix is denoted by -"ar", resulting in the name Pallar, which is the one usually preferred.